How long do clinical trials take?

 How long do the phases of a clinical trial take?

-Phase 1: Phase 1 trials typically enroll 20 to 100 healthy volunteers or people with the condition being studied and last several months.
-This phase measures safety by testing for any adverse side effects of the treatment, but not necessarily how effective the drug or device is.
+Phase 1: Phase 1 trials typically enroll 20 to 100 individuals, made up of healthy volunteers or people with the condition being studied, and last several months.
+This phase measures safety by testing for any adverse side effects of the treatment but doesn’t measure how effective the drug or device is.

-Phase 2: Around 70% of potential new drugs pass Phase 1 and enter Phase 2, which continues to measure safety, while also looking at how effective the treatment is and carefully investigating side effects.
-Phase 2 trials recruit up to several hundred patients with the condition to take part.
-This phase typically lasts several months to two years.
+Phase 2: Around 70% of potential new drugs pass Phase 1 and enter Phase 2, which continues to measure safety while also looking at how effective the treatment is and carefully investigating side effects.
+Clinical trials have different criteria that determine who can take part, and finding the right types of volunteers can also take time.
+Phase 2 trials typically recruit several hundred patients with the condition to take part and last several months to two years.

 Phase 3: Just 33% of drugs make it past Phase 2 and into Phase 3, which tests the potential treatment in the largest number of people.
-This phase measures both safety and effectiveness with many volunteers, sometimes thousands.
-Phase 3 trials last from one to four years.
+This phase measures both safety and effectiveness with many volunteers, sometimes thousands, and lasts from one to four years.

 FDA Approval: Approximately 25 to 30% of treatments move forward in the approvals process.
 After Phase 3, a pharmaceutical company may submit a New Drug Application (NDA) for the treatment to the Food and Drug Administration (FDA).
 The FDA then reviews results from all stages of the trial to determine whether it will approve the drug and allow the pharmaceutical company to begin marketing it to the public.